Taken 2: Box office

-Critical response
+Reception

 On Rotten Tomatoes, the film holds an approval rating of 22% based on 174 reviews and an average rating of 4.21/10.
 The site's consensus reads: "Taken 2 is largely bereft of the kinetic thrills—and surprises—that made the original a hit."
 On Metacritic, the film has a score of 45 out of 100, based on 35 critics, indicating "mixed or average reviews".
+Audiences polled by the market research firm CinemaScore gave the film a B+ grade on average, lower than the "A−" earned by its predecessor.

-Roger Ebert, of the Chicago Sun-Times, gave the film 3 stars out of 4, writing, "Taken 2 is slick, professional action" and concluding, "The cast is uniformly capable and dead serious, and if you're buying what [co-writer and producer] Luc Besson is selling, he's not short-changing you."
+Roger Ebert, of the Chicago Sun-Times, gave the film 3 stars out of 4, writing:

+Taken 2 is slick, professional action...
+The cast is uniformly capable and dead serious, and if you're buying what [co-writer and producer] Luc Besson is selling, he's not short-changing you.

 Kenneth Turan of the Los Angeles Times wrote, "At a beefy 6-foot-4, Liam Neeson certainly looks physically imposing, but it was the notion of casting someone who can actually act in an action hero role that was the counter-intuitive concept that made both films—Taken 2 is more a remake than a sequel—so successful."
 Bernard Besserglik of The Hollywood Reporter reviewed the film after its screening at Deauville, concluding, "There's a touch of vigilante advocacy in the movie that will displease some, with Liam Neeson as a more gentlemanly version of the Charles Bronson of the Death Wish series, but clearly there's still a market for such fantasies.
 Moviegoers who liked Taken and want more of the same will get precisely that."

 John Anderson of The Wall Street Journal wrote that there is a "blind adherence to formula evident in most of Taken 2.
 As they might say in the advertising department, it's an adrenaline-fuelled thrill ride.
 But it could have been much more."
 Lisa Schwarzbaum of Entertainment Weekly gave the film a C grade, writing, "You know what happens in Taken 2, don't you?
 The same thing that happened four years ago in Taken, but different.
 (But the same.)" and that Taken 2 "is simultaneously silly, nasty, a lazy festival of stereotypes, and a cleverly made piece of merchandise—i.e., it's the devil we know."
 Neil Genzlinger of The New York Times wrote that much of Taken 2 "seems like a nonstop car and foot chase, with Albanian after Albanian falling victim to Bryan's remarkable aim and hand-fighting skills.
 Foreigners bad, Americans good, box office busy."